Shaolin kung fu: Mind exercises

-Combat Techniques
+Combat techniques

 Kung fu teaches techniques for both defense and offense.
 Defensive techniques are mostly four types, dodge, block, catch, and parry, and offensive techniques are feint, hit, lock, and throw.
 Shaolin kung fu teaches all these types of techniques.

 In kung fu, techniques are taught via two-person practices.
 In these practices, one party attacks and the other defends or counters or stands in posture for the other party to perform the technique.
 In Shaolin kung fu, in addition, two-person forms are taught.
 In these two-person forms, attacks and defenses are performed one after the other.
 Each technique is followed by its counter, and the counter by its counter, and so on.
 These forms ensure perfect memorization and exact transmission of the techniques from generation to generation.

-Combat Styles
+Combat styles

 In addition to techniques, kung fu styles teach tactics.
 Tactics govern combination of techniques for better results.
 Because tactics are not specific techniques, they could not specifically be pre-coded into two-person practices and forms.
 In Shaolin kung fu, tactics are taught via solo forms (套路 (tàolù)).
 Every form teaches some related tactics, which altogether shape a strategy.
 In Shaolin, closely related forms are coupled together, and these couples are called the small and the big forms, like the small and big hong quan, which altogether make the Shaolin hong quan style, and the small and big pao quan, etc. There are also some styles with one form, like taizu chang quan.
 These styles each teach a unique strategy.

 Shaolin kung fu includes hundreds of extant styles.
 There is recorded documentation of more than a thousand extant forms, which makes Shaolin the biggest school of martial art in the world.
 In the Qing dynasty (1644–1911), Shaolin monks chose 100 of the best styles of Shaolin kung fu.
 Then they shortlisted the 18 most famous of them.
 However, every lineage of Shaolin monks have always chosen their own styles.
 Every style teaches unique methods for fighting (散打 (sàndǎ)) and keeping health via one or a few forms.
 To learn a complete system, Shaolin monks master a number of styles and weapons.
-The most famous styles of Shaolin kung fu are:
+The most famous styles of Shaolin kung fu include: